 Spirit Alive is a specialized Pastoral Care program designed for individuals in the mid-to-late stages of dementia.

 It helps address the spiritual needs of residents with cognitive impairment.
-Spirit Alive incorporates best practices in dementia care, Godly Play methods and Montessori concepts to create an interactive faith-based experience.
+Spirit Alive incorporates best practices in dementia care, Godly Play methods, and Montessori concepts to create an interactive faith-based experience.

-The goal of Spirit Alive is to reach individuals with dementia on a spiritual level, and by doing so, provide a sense of emotional well-being and the reassurance that they are loved, valued and cared for—by God and the community around them.
+The goal of Spirit Alive is to reach individuals with dementia on a spiritual level and, by doing so, provide a sense of emotional well-being and the reassurance that they are loved, valued, and cared for—by God and the community around them.

-We are currently seeking volunteers who enjoy sharing stories of faith and interacting with older adults living with dementia to lead small group sessions at skilled care centers in Allentown, Wernersville, Richlandtown, and Wyncote.
+We are seeking volunteers who enjoy sharing stories of faith and interacting with older adults living with dementia to lead small group sessions at skilled care centers in Allentown, Wernersville, Richlandtown, and Wyncote.